kailoon/kailoon.com/src/posts/2023/04/notion-design-brief.md

 and create a `duplicate` of template to get started!
 #### 2) Calendar a meeting with your client

-Now you have a brand new template with some questoin to ask your client.
+Now you have a brand new template with some question to ask your client.
 Next you need have a kickoff meeting with your client, to ask him/her questions that I provided in the template.
 Feel free to customize it based on your project and needs.
 Also you can use it like a checklist to consider all aspect of project from background, market, product and design goals, like a pro! 😎

 Before meeting make sure to review the template and make your questions ready, during the meeting also write answers on your notebook as a draft, while you can record the meeting. (always ask before record their voice)